Court documents in Polanski criminal case ordered released - NewsBreak

 However, the Academy of Motion Picture Arts and Sciences expelled him from its membership in 2018.

-At Polanski’s trial, the victim testified that during a photo shoot at Jack Nicholson's house in March 1977 when the actor wasn't home, Polanski gave her champagne and part of a sedative, then forced her to have sex despite her objections.
+At Polanski’s trial, the victim testified that during a photo shoot in March 1977, he gave her champagne and part of a sedative, then forced her to have sex despite her objections.
 The girl said she didn’t fight him because she was afraid of him but her mother later called police.

 In 2017, Geimer appeared in a Los Angeles courtroom to ask a judge to end the case, calling it a “40-year-sentence” imposed on both her and the director.
 The request was denied.